Home » Bread & Yeast Doughs » Rosemary Focaccia Bread

 You can also prepare your bread the day ahead and bake it fresh the following day.
 Simply follow the instructions to step 6 and place your prepared dough into the fridge for up to 18 hours.
 Then the following day pull your dough out and let it rest at room temperature for 20-30 minutes and continue to step 7.

-Step Three: Once dough is doubled in size, punch dough down and place in the prepared pan.
+Step Three: Once the dough is doubled in size, punch dough down and place in the oiled pan.
 Stretch the dough out to fit the pan.
-Cover with plastic wrap and let rest until doubled in size approx. 30-40 minutes.
-Once dough is doubled in size, sprinkle rosemary all over the top and the remaining 1 tablespoon of olive oil.
+Cover with plastic wrap and let rest in a warm place until doubled in size approx. 30-40 minutes.
+Once the dough is doubled in size, sprinkle rosemary all over the top of the dough and the remaining 1 tablespoon of olive oil.
 Using your fingers press them straight into the dough to create dimples throughout the dough, making sure to press all the way to the bottom of the pan.
 Sprinkle the top with flaky sea salt.

 Homemade Rosemary Focaccia Bread